- Employment Law Guide

 Additional documentation is required for employers who are H-1B-dependent, willful violators, or TARP/Federal Reserve Chapter 13 recipients:

-- List of “exempt” H-1B nonimmigrant workers
+- List of “exempt” H-1B nonimmigrant workers with respect to LCAs that indicate only such exempt workers will be employed

 In addition to the records listed above, every H-1B dependent, willful violator employer, and TARP/Federal Reserve Chapter 13 recipient must keep the required documentation concerning compliance with the non-displacement obligation.